Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 ### Who should I request a review from?

 Everyone at Arcadia is encouraged to participate in code reviews, so you can request a review from anyone you think might be able to provide useful feedback.
 In general, it is a good practice to request reviews from people who can review different aspects of your PR.
 For example, someone on the software team might review code structure or implementation details, while a scientist on the discovery team might review conceptual approaches, analysis methods, or interpretation.
-If you'd like a reviewer to focus on something in particular, feel free to communicate this either in the PR description or on Slack when you request a review.
+If you'd like a reviewer to focus on something in particular, feel free to communicate this either in the PR description or reach out directly to them when you request a review.

 ### How many reviews should I request?